universal-credit-system/wallet/README.md

 ```

 ## How to install on ANDROID
 **If you would like to run the script on ANDROID, you need a shell that you can access from where you can execute the script.
 We suggest that you use TERMUX for that, but you can use any other app that provides you a equal functionality.
 You can find the TERMUX on the Google PlayStore.
 If you decide to use TERMUX you can use below commands for installation.
-PLEASE NOTE, THAT IF YOU ARE NOT USING TERMUX THE COMMAND FOR INSTALLING A PACKAGE MIGHT BE DIFFERENT FROM THE BELOW USED `pkginstall`.
-THIS MEANS YOU HAVE TO CHANGE THE COMMAND `pkginstall` TO THE COMMAND THAT YOUR PACKAGING TOOL USES!**
+Please note that if you are not using TERMUX the command for installing a package might be different from below `pkginstall` command.
+This means you have to change the command `pkginstall` to the command your packaging tool is using!**

 To install the programs that are required for UCS just type the following into command prompt:
 ```